 Here are three such examples, plus simple ways to tip the scale in your favor.

-Weird Reason #1: Your Body Doesn’t Absorb Protein Like It Used To
+Weird Reason for Weight Gain #1: Your Body Doesn’t Absorb Protein Like It Used To

 “As we get older, our bodies become less sensitive to protein and can absorb less of it,” Dr. Primack says.
 And since protein is critical to muscle health, this means it becomes more difficult to maintain your muscle mass and continue burning the same amount of calories every day.
 Remember: Muscle burns more calories than fat, even at rest.